Interstate 17 reopened north of Phoenix area after crash

-Traffic backed up for miles after crash on Interstate 17 north of metro Phoenix
+Traffic backed up for miles when crash temporarily closes Interstate 17 north of metro Phoenix

 (Pixabay Photo)

-PHOENIX — Traffic was backed up for miles on Interstate 17 north of metro Phoenix after a crash Wednesday morning, authorities said.
+PHOENIX — Traffic was backed up for miles when a crash temporarily closed Interstate 17 north of metro Phoenix on Wednesday morning, authorities said.

 Northbound I-17 was closed at milepost 249, between Black Canyon City and Bumble Bee, for about an hour, according to the Arizona Department of Transportation.